 10 things you need to know before arriving to Venezuela!

-Arrival to Caracas
+Arrival in Caracas

 At immigration desk show the tour itinerary and or hotel reservation if asked.
 Make sure you get a visible entry stamp.